turbostrap/Turbostrap-Launcher/README.md

 **A:** No, Turbostrap doesn't interact with the Roblox client in the same way that exploits do.

+> [!TIP]
+> Keep the standalone launcher in a designated folder to avoid accidental changes.

 ## Features
 - Super High Performance with Built-In Memory Optimisation
 - Works with any Windows 10/11 PC